bgnetworks/meta-essa/docs/Quick_Start_Guide.md

 # 6. Block encryption example: Creating an encrypted block device

-An encrypted device can be created using a black key mechanism supported by the i.MX6SX.
+An encrypted device can be created by using black keys.
 A black key is a secure key that can only be read back in an encrypted form.
 The following outlines steps to create an encrypted device, mount the device to the filesystem, add a file that is automatically encrypted, and access the encrypted device after rebooting.

-Create black key and key blob using i.MX6SX’s CAAM:
+Create black key and key blob using the CAAM:

 ```bash
 caam-keygen create mykey ecb -s 16